CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

   matchUpIds, // array of matchUpIds; if no schedulingProfile provided will be auto-sorted by draw size and roundNumbers

   periodLength = 30, // optional - defaults to 30
-  averageMatchUpTime = 90, // optional - defaults to 90
+  averageMatchUpMinutes = 90, // optional - defaults to 90
 });
 ```